tgtiburon/challenge-1/README.md

 #Skills I demonstrate in this project

-  1. Proper implementation of the <nav> element.
+  1. Proper implementation of the /<nav> element.
-  2. Proper implementation of the <hero> element.
+  2. Proper implementation of the /<hero> element.
   3. Implementation of <main> and <aside> to create an efficient webpage.
   4. Implementation of accessiblity features for users who need it.
   5. Proper implementation of <footer> and <header> elements.